hldohaga/upfnabp/litlead.md

 ## Key Results

-The chi squared test shows a statistically significant correlation between UPF and hypertension.
+This analysis shows a statistically significant correlation between high Na intake and hypertension , and between high UPF and hypertension.
-This simple model does not allow for confounding or additional variables to be taken into account.
+This is present with each variable independently and with a combined model.
 Multivariable logistic regression controls a number of additional variables.
 Sex and age probably contribute the largest effects.
-These models show a statistically significant correlation between high Na intake and hypertension , and between high UPF and hypertension.
-This is present with each variable independently and with both in the model.

-The univariable regression of UPF with sodium identifies no correlation.
+Univariable regression of UPF with sodium identifies no correlation.
 There are strong correlations between age and BP, hypertension, sodium intake and UPF intake.

 There is a reduction in reported sodium intake over time.